“A man of too many friends comes to ruin, but there is a friend who sticks closer than a brother.” Proverbs 18:24 (NASB)

-I always thought you can never have too many friends, but the longer I live and the older I get, the more I realize King Solomon was right on when he warned against having too many friendships.
-You may have 100 acquaintances that you enjoy talking with, but when it comes to those real, genuine, we-bring-out-the-best-in-each other, and are always-there-for-eachother friendships, you will only have a few.
-And that’s ok.
+You may have many acquaintances that you enjoy talking with, but when it comes to those real, genuine, we-bring-out-the-best-in-each other, and are always-there-for-eachother friendships, you will only have a few.

 Here’s a challenge for you…

-Make a list of the 20 most important relationships in your life, from greatest to least.
-This can include your husband, your mother, your father, your sister, etc. Next, look to see if whether you are investing the majority of your quality time in the relationships that you listed as most important.
+Make a list of the five most important relationships in your life, from greatest to least.
+This can include your spouse, your mother, your grandmother, your sister, your bestfriend, etc. Next, look to see if whether you are investing the majority of your quality time in the relationships that you listed as most important to you.

 Prayer: Father God, thank you for Your wisdom.
 I receive it.
 Thank You for every relationship You have blessed me with.
 Help me never take them for granted.
 Help me bring out the best in the people in my life and help them bring out the best in me.
 Help these relationships thrive and be all that You purposed for them to be.
 In Jesus’ name, Amen.